monsoonmaelstrom/book2/book2.md

 Alex smiles broadly.
 “Thirty-sixty, sis.”

-“We’ll see,” I say as I pick up the dice and roll again.
+“We’ll see,” I answer as I pick up the dice and roll again.
 Another thirty points to me.
 “You’re going to have to do better than that.”

 “So it would seem.
 A moment, if you will,” he tells me.
 He turns and whispers something to Davy, then to Giorgi, then to Peter.